 When you submit a Free Application for Federal Student Aid (FAFSA), you are automatically considered for government need-based grants.
-Grant programs provide free money to eligible HCTC students who maintain satisfactory academic progress.
+Grant programs provide money to eligible HCTC students who maintain satisfactory academic progress.
 The following are the most widely used grant programs by HCTC students:

 If you are interested in a work-study position, you must visit the Financial Aid Office at the Hazard or Lees College Campus to begin the process.
 Your Federal College Work-Study wages will be at least the current federal minimum wage.
 Your total Federal College award depends on when you apply, your level of need, and the program funding level for the academic year.